aryan-programmer/key-guard-web-ui/README.md

 Additionally, any detected malicious activity will trigger a notification on the UI.

 Furthermore, the RPi application logs all events for comprehensive auditing.

+For a full project report that adhers to the Design Engineering format, view the report PDF [here](./design_engineering_report.pdf).